’Twas the night before the night before Christmas,

 “Short and Wright are men of desperate nerve,” the Fort Worth Gazette would write.
 “Trouble had been brewing between them for some time, and the gambling fraternity of the city had anticipated a meeting between them.
 It was expected that when they did come together . . . there would be a case for the undertaker.”

 Sure enough, on the night of December 23, 1890 Luke Short, despite attempts by friends to dissuade him, left his uptown establishment and again went down into the Acre.
-He intended to confront Wright at the Bank and demand that Wright shut down his operation.
+He intended to confront Wright at the Bank and to demand that Wright shut down his operation.
 After Short reached the Bank, he walked upstairs to the gambling rooms, which were crowded with men playing faro, poker, and chuck-a-luck.
 Short carried a revolver in his hand.

 The next day the Gazette quoted Short as demanding of the men in the gambling rooms: “Skin out of here, every one of you!”

-They skinned.
 In the process, tables were overturned, chairs upended, cards and chips scattered.
 Short passed through the emptied rooms and into a dark hallway.

 As a result, Wright was waiting for Short.
 Behind a door.
 With a shotgun.
 Loaded with buckshot.
 As Short walked down the hallway, Wright opened the door and fired.
 Short fired back.
+Short was hit in the left hip and fingers of his left hand; Wright was hit in the right wrist.

 At least that is the account generally accepted by historians.

 But in the Gazette an eyewitness raised as many questions as he answered.
+The eyewitness said Short was shot by a “stranger” with a pistol, not by Charlie Wright with a shotgun.

 From the Dallas Morning News.